LTB2022/May11_StateMachine_M4_Demo_Code/README.md

 we need to stop polling the pin after a signal is initially read as high.

 2. This working machine needs to be transferred to a Raspberry Pi.

+3. There is strange behavior when the epaper screen refreshes at 180 seconds, the current screen is lost due to the interrupt looking for "rising" signal change.
+4.